-If you went to school in Joburg’s affluent suburbs in the 1980s, chances are you’ve been to Joburg’s Lilliputian wonder: the Santarama Miniland in Rosettenvile in the South of Joburg.
+If you went to school in Joburg’s affluent suburbs in the 1980s, chances are you’ve been to Joburg’s Lilliputian wonder — the Santarama Miniland in Rosettenvile, south of Joburg.
 Sadly, it seems that this once bustling miniature theme park has not changed much since then.
-Having fallen into disrepair, it now has become a bit more like a ghost-town version of Lilliput, if Lilliput was modelled on Joburg.
-Which is why it has made it onto our quirky list.
-It is an ideal place to take eerie, artsy pics and hone your photographic skills.
+Having fallen into disrepair, it's now like a ghost-town version of Lilliput, if Lilliput had been modelled on Joburg.
+Which is why it has made it onto our quirky list as an ideal place to take eerie, arty pics and hone your photographic skills.

-According to the City of Joburg’s web page, the park promises great things.
-“Embark on a fascinating journey through South African history by viewing more than 80 scale models of prominent landmarks.
-This Fantasy City is made tangible by the sound and movement added to the models.
-Enjoy a tranquil ferry ride on the Wemmer Pan and board the majestic full-size model of Jan van Riebeeck's galleon, the Dromedaries.
-Indulge in beverages and delicious light meals at the licensed Model Bar & Restaurant whilst the kids frolic on the Jungle Jim or on the Mini Golf course.
-A fun packed day out for the whole family!”
+According to the City of Joburg’s web page, the park promises great things: “Embark on a fascinating journey through South African history by viewing more than 80 scale models of prominent landmarks.
+This fantasy city is made tangible by the sound and movement added to the models.
+Enjoy a tranquil ferry ride on the Wemmer Pan and board the majestic full-size model of Jan van Riebeeck's galleon, the Dromedaris.
+Indulge in beverages and delicious light meals at the licensed Model Bar & Restaurant while the kids frolic on the jungle gym or on the mini-golf course.
+A fun-packed day out for the whole family!”

-This place is a must-see for those who can appreciate the romance of broken things from a broken time and want some cool pics to prove it.
+A must-see for those who can appreciate the romance of broken things from a broken time and want some cool pics to prove they were there.

 By Veronica Botes

 Have you been to the Santarama Miniland lately?
-Tell us about your experiences in the comments section below.
+Tell us about your experience in the comments section below.